atomikaya/fiction/assets/stories/the-usual-stars/02/draft.md

 Octavia, a mysterious octocat.

+Flablo flees screaming, we're still on the iced over Leejai.

+> @leejay : (still not here ?)

+The ice breaks and Leejai emerges.
+They can't speak cause void of space and no speaker but they think out loud ;D

-Leejai is still on the edge of the nitric falls, waiting for its mysterious visitor.
+Leejai is on the edge of the nitric falls, waiting for its mysterious visitor.

-> Still, strange place for a meeting.
-This is a lot shadier than I expected from the paycheck.
+> @leejai : Maybe I should just go?
+This meeting seems a lot shadier than the paycheck implied.

 They're visibly annoyed and rub their arms in order not to freeze again.

-> Should I just bail?
-It's been half a hour already.
+> It's been half a hour already.
+Uuh, I wish I hadn't pawned my void suit.

 We zoom out from them and onto a cliff where a sort of drone is waiting.
 Someone is riding it like a bike.
 They go down and land near Leejai.
 They have seen them coming already.